The Melbourne property market has been one of the strongest and most consistent performers over the last few decades.

 8. Melbourne’s growth

 Melbourne’s population now stands at over 5 million people and Melbourne is still the fastest-growing cities in the country, growing at around 2.4% per annum.

 Think about that… this means Melbourne’s population will increase by around 10% over the next 4 years or so!

-As you can see from the graph above, more than three quarters of net overseas migration has been into NSW and Victoria, most of this coming from China and India.
+As you can see from the graph below, more than three quarters of net overseas migration has been into NSW and Victoria, most of this coming from China and India.

 Many initially rent the homes, but many want to eventually buy a home as part of their “status” of being an Australian.